kodecocodes/swift-style-guide/README.markdown

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
-This includes any empty/unused UIApplicationDelegate methods.

 **Preferred:**
 ```swift
 override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {